Scott Schaffer, Associate Professor

 for more see Full CV

-(forthcoming) "Cosmopolitanism and an Ethics of Sacrifice," Forthcoming in Ananta Kumar Giri (ed.), Cosmopolitanism and Beyond: Toward a Multiverse of Transformations, Primus Books
+(2018) "Cosmopolitanism and an Ethics of Sacrifice" in Ananta Kumar Giri (ed.), Beyond Cosmopolitanism: Toward Planetary Transformations, Palgrave Macmillan

 (2017) "Kairos and an Ethics of Space: Toward reconceptualising conversations and their loci," in A.K.
 Giri (ed.), Pathways of Creative Research: Toward a Festival of Dialogues, Primus Books.